ESGF/esgf-user-support/docs/user_guide.rst

     .. note:: Don't request a new project just to download data, it will not be approved.
 If you are interested in data, navigate to the project hosting the data and follow their instructions for access.

-    * Click the "Register a New Project" link in the upper right-hand corner of the CoG environment
+    * Click the "Register a New Project" link in the upper right-hand corner of the portal environment

         .. image:: images/upper_links.png